Elon Faculty with Expertise in Religion

 Dr. Jasson Husser

-Assistant Professor of Political Science, Assistant Director of the Elon Poll
+Associate Professor of Political Science, Director of the Elon Poll

 Dr. Husser studies American political behavior with an emphasis on religion’s role in political polarization.
 He also researches survey methodology.
 He completed a Ph.D. from Vanderbilt University in 2012.

 - Recent publications by Husser include “How Trust Matters: The Changing Political Relevance of Political Trust” with Marc J. Hetherington in American Journal of Political Science (2012); and “Plus Ça Change: Race, Gender, and Issue Retrospections in the 2008 U.S. Election” with Christian R. Grose and Antoine Yoshinaka in Journal of Elections, Public Opinion, and Parties (2010).